MiAD: Mirage Atom Diffusion for De Novo Crystal Generation

 \subsection{Definitions of mirage infusion}

-As discussed in Section~\ref{sec:method}, \citet{schneuing2025multidomain} introduced a related concept involving the augmentation of original molecular structures with hypothetical (non-existent) components for structure-based drug design.
-In this approach, the fractional coordinates of mirage atoms are initialized at the geometric center of mass of the real atoms, and no masking is applied to the mirage atoms.
-Table~\ref{tab:table_prior} compares this formulation with the definition of mirage infusion proposed in the present work, showing that the latter achieves substantially improved performance.
+As discussed in Section~\ref{sec:method}, \citet{schneuing2025multi} introduced a related concept involving the augmentation of original molecular structures with hypothetical (non-existent) components for structure-based drug design.
+In this approach, the coordinates of mirage atoms are initialized at the geometric center of mass of the real atoms, and no masking is applied to the mirage atoms.
+Table~\ref{tab:table_prior} demonstrates that this formulation (Center + NonMask) fails to work for de novo crystal generation and decreases the performance of the original DiffCSP.